 We accept a copy of the most recent physical examination if in compliance with the State of CT regulations.

 We accept a copy of a physical exam that contains all the indicated health information included on the blue assessment form dated within one year prior to the entry into the Colchester School District.
 The medical exam must be completed by a US physician.

 Sports & Physical Information

 All students participating in an interscholastic sport (soccer, basketball or track & field) must have a current physical on file in the Nurse's Office each calendar year.
 The physical is valid for 13 months from the date it is completed.
 A copy must be received by the nurse prior to the try-out date of the particular sport.
 If the physical is not current prior to the tryout date, the student cannot participate.
 Participation in an intramural sport does not require a physical.
 The Colchester Public Schools discontinued the practice of conducting "mass screening" sports physicals using our school physician effective the 2010 - 2011 school year due to property & liability insurance recommendations.
-Any uninsured family should contact head nurse, Jean Stauning, at 860.537.2378 to confidentially discuss options for ensuring that your child(ren) receive this required sports physical.
+Any uninsured family should contact the Nurse Supervisor, Cindy Noniewicz at 860 537 3511 to confidentially discuss options for ensuring that your child(ren) receives this required sports physical.

 Forms and Information

 Authorization to administer medication in school